-• Connect-four (6 \ 7)
+• Connect-four (6 7)

-- Solved by J. Allen in 1989 using a brute-force depth first search with alpha-beta pruning, a transposition table, and killer-move heuristics. - Also solved by L.V.
+- Weakly solved by J. Allen in 1989 using a brute-force depth first search with alpha-beta pruning, a transposition table, and killer-move heuristics. - Also weakly solved by L.V.
 Allis in 1988 using a knowledge-based approach by combining 9 strategic rules that identify potential threats of the opponent. - ▷ Threats are something like forced moved or moves you have little choices. - ▶ Threats are moves with predictable counter-moves. - It is first-player-win. - Weakly solved on a SUN-4 workstation using 300+ hours.

-Qubic (4 \ 4 \ 4)
+• Qubic (4 4 4)

-- A three-dimensional version of Tic-Tac-Toe. - Connect-four played on a 4 \ 4 \ 4 game board. - Solved in 1980 by O. Patashnik by combining the usual depth-first search with expert knowledge for ordering the moves. - ▶ It is first-player-win for the 2-player version.
+- A three-dimensional version of Tic-Tac-Toe. - Connect-four played on a 4 4 4 game board. - Weakly solved in 1980 by O. Patashnik by combining the usual depthfirst search with expert knowledge for ordering the moves.

+[▶] It is first-player-win for the 2-player version.